JustusAvramenko/delenda_est/README.md

 - Formations: This mod re-enables the old formations from Alpha 16 and before.
 Once these are reimplemented by the official WFG team, it is planned to revamp them completely for this mod.
 - Trample: Some cavalry are planned to be better tramplers than others, so their stats would be adjusted accordingly.
 So, until Trample is implemented by the team or by modders some Cavalry stats may be wonky.
 - Charging/Charge Bonus: Like Trample, this would affect Cavalry stats immensely, and it is hoped that this is eventually implemented in the game.
-- Mercenary Camps: This mod starts the process of making Mercenaries a unique class of soldier for the game.
-It is hoped that either the official team or modders will implement the capturable Mercenary Camp idea talked about on the forum.
-- Building Capturing and Unit Conversion using a "Loyalty" mechanic: Some techs in this mod cannot be implemented yet (or are implemented in a different way) because capturing and loyalty are not implemented.
+- Unit Conversion using a "Loyalty" mechanic: Some techs in this mod cannot be implemented yet (or are implemented in a different way) because capturing/converting units (like Sheep or Female Citizens) is not implemented.
 Hopefully this feature is implemented so this mod can add another layer of richness to the gameplay.
 - Tech and Aura Modifications: These new modifications need to be implemented for this mod to reach its full potential: Altering Market Bartering recovery rates, Altering technology costs and speeds, (+ others here).

 MAJOR OVERALL CHANGES